PranitValluru/alfred/README.md

 # alfred
-Slack to SQL - An exploration of converting messages from Slack to run SQL quesries and retireve information from Database (text-to-sql)
+Slack to SQL - An exploration of converting messages from Slack to run SQL queries and retrieve information from Database (text-to-sql)